Using the Zapier integration

 - "1" - Note that some fields are required.
 See "1" in the screenshot below.

-- "2" - Two of the required fields ask you to select how you want the incoming records to match to your existing constituent records and whether you want the incoming records to wait for your review in the Integration Queue.
+- "2" - Three of the required fields ask you to select how you want the incoming records to match to your existing constituent records and whether you want the incoming records to wait for your review in the Integration Queue.
 The dropdown arrow will show you the available choices.
-See "2" in the screenshot below.
+See the arrows pointing from "2" in the screenshot below.

-- "3" - All other fields allow you to map the fields from the data sent by your trigger.
-If you click on the fields icon on the right, you'll see the fields that are being sent from your trigger.
+- "3" - All other fields allow you to map the fields from the data sent by your Trigger.
+If you click on the fields icon on the right, you'll see the fields that are being sent from your Trigger.
 Alternatively, if you want to pass in a fixed value, you can simply type in the blank field and whatever you type will be passed on to LGL.
-See "3" in the screenshot below.
+See the arrows pointing from "3" in the screenshot below.

 Splitting multiple values